Johannes Quasten: Life

 After confrontations with the Nazi regime, he moved to Rome.
-Through the mediation of Clemens August Graf von Galen, and through the intercession of the Cardinal Pacelli (later Pope Pius XII.), he moved to the United States of America in 1938, joined the Catholic University of America in 1938 and progressed through its ranks until he retired in 1970.
+The university had blocked his appointment as professor, dismissed him as assistant and finally revoked his venia legendi.
+Through the mediation of Clemens August Graf von Galen, and through the intercession of the Cardinal Pacelli (later Pope Pius XII), he moved to the United States of America in 1938, joined the Catholic University of America in 1938 and progressed through its ranks.
+He became Dean of Theology at CUA in 1945, senator in 1949, he retired in 1970.

-With his retirement in 1970, he was appointed Honorary Professor of Catholic Theology at the Faculty of the University of Freiburg in Breisgau.
+Quasten received the Cardinal Spellman Award of the Catholic Theological Association of America in 1960.
+With his retirement in 1970, he was appointed Honorary Professor at the Faculty of Catholic Theology of the University of Freiburg in Breisgau.

+"A tough but fair professor, Msgr.
+Quasten wrote prolifically about his specialty — early Christian history, liturgy, and patristics.
+He churned out book reviews, articles, and papers, but none compared to his magnum opus Patrology.
+Showcasing his expert knowledge and years spent in the field, this three-volume mammoth outlines the writings and contributions of the Early Church Fathers."
+The Patrology (Patrologia) series was later continued by Angelo Di Berardino, OSA, of the Patristic Institute Augustinianum in Rome.

 Johannes Quasten Award

 The Catholic University of America, Washington D.C. offers a Johannes Quasten Award.